pekkah/tanka-graphql/docs/3-code-generator/1-installation.md

 4. Generate code

-Code is generated automatically every time the SDL files are changes.
+Code is generated automatically every time the SDL files are changed.
-Rebuilding project will force the renegeration to be executed.
+Rebuilding project will force renegeration to be executed.
 Generated code files are located in IntermediateOutput directory.
 They're automatically included in the compilation of the project and Visual Studio IntelliSense will work with them.